rpc21/308_portfolio/03_parser/ANALYSIS.md

     so we could determine the parameters for the methods in the API.

 * Code Consistency:
+    * The code is mostly consistent between members.
+The naming conventions can be slightly inconsistent in parameter names.
+A couple places in Parser such as splitCommand(String s) and addNameChild(CommandNode currentNode, String s) don't use full names for the parameter names which is what we had done throughout the rest of the program generally uses full words in camel case for parameter names.
+    * Another inconsistency throughout the code is that some instance variables begin with "my" and others do not.
+    Everyone was somewhat inconsistent with this convention so in some ways we were consistently inconsistent.

 ### Your Design
+* High Level Design:
+    * Class Functionality:
+        * GUIDisplay:
+            * The GUIDisplay class is in charge of setting up all the GUI components.
+We decided to create classes for each of our GUI components so the GUIDisplay is mostly just responsible for calling the constructors of the GUIComponents we had already created and set the preference of.
+The GUIDisplay class is also responsible for organizing the components for batch updates such as language changes.
+        * StackedCanvasPane:
+            * The StackedCanvasPane is responsible for updates to the canvases and turtles.
+        * DisplayView:
+            * DisplayView is the abstract super class for all the different turtles.
+The DisplayView handles updates to the turtles and moving the turtles around the canvas
+        * Palette:
+            * Palettes display an index corresponding to a node and can be used change a turtle icon or color by using the index of the corresponding palette element
+        * TabExplorer:
+            * Creates tabs that display information about the current state of turtles, pens, variables, methods, etc.
+    * Design Patterns:
+        * Delegation:
+            * In the front-end, there were often at least two ways any element of the display could change.
+This made delegation important as having shorter methods reduced code duplication and allowed different parts of the project to accomplish the same job under different circumstances.
+The front-end also used a tree-like delegation structure where the Delegator class can be seen as the root of the tree and delegates our visual commands down to classes with more specific functionality to execute the commands.
+        * Observer/Observable:
+            * We used a variation of the observer/observable design pattern by using a LanguageChangeable interface and grouping the language changeable components together in a list in GUIDisplay so when the language changed we could notify all the language changeable components (observers)
+    * Advanced Java:
+        * Consumers/Lambdas:
+            * We used consumers and lambdas to aid our encapsulation.
+Instead of passing references to entire objects to another class when classes needed to be able update another class, we would just pass lambdas to methods that could make the specific update required.
+            * Consumers and lambdas made the communication between gui components much easier and made it so gui components only had the minimum amount of information necessary about other gui components
+        * Reflection:
+            * We used reflection and properties files to generate our choosers.
+The reflection is used instead of a factory design pattern because it eliminate the need of if-trees.
+Also, the use of properties files makes the design more extensible because if you want to add a new turtle icon you can just add the name of it to the properties file and it will update all places in the code that use the class name since it is retrieved from the properties file rather than having to update several hard coded places of the code.
+* Design Checklist Issues:
+    * Magic Numbers:
+        * One of the biggest design checklist issues left in my part of the project is the use of magic numbers in GUIDisplay to organize the GUI components in the grid pane.
+In the future, this should be handled using a properties file to assign the gui component to its position in the grid pane.
+Therefore all positions would be specified in the same location and it would be very easy to change the position of elements just by changing the properties file.
+    * DisplayView too many methods:
+        * The DisplayView class has too many methods.
+This is likely a result of the number of overloaded constructors that the DisplayView has as well as its role in the chain of delegation.
+DisplayView could be refactored to have a DisplayViewDelegator object that will handle the delegation functionality of the DisplayViewClass.
+This would also help with our design issue that DisplayView is used to display non-moving images in the palettes as well as the moving images in the canvas.
+If we split up the class into two different kinds of display views (static and moving) they would each have more specific purposes and the class would be smaller.
+    *

 ### Flexibilty